AhMmedMahmoud/Function-Plotter/README.md

 6. Display messages to the user to explain any wrong input.

 ## Extra Features
-- support sin , cos and tan
+- support sin , cos, tan and sqrt
+- user can enter constant instead of function of x

 ## Demonstration
 [here](https://drive.google.com/file/d/12FxyGjwCZvZFZ-VcZ-CdAiSJNpkCr3BA/view?usp=sharing)